Five-pointed star: Early history

 The five-pointed star is the oldest symbol of Italy.
-Venus (once considered a star instead of a planet) represented the West and was, in Classical mythology, the symbol of the Italian peninsula, which was western to Greece.
+Venus represented the West and was, in Classical mythology, the symbol of the Italian Peninsula, which was western to Greece.

 The star (or mullet) is comparatively rare in medieval heraldry, but from an early time, the five-pointed star was preferred in English and Scottish heraldry (e.g. in the Dering Roll, c.
 1270), while the preferred number of points in German heraldry was six.